Tulsa Wills and Trusts Lawyer

 - Providing for children with creditor issues

-There are no stupid questions!
-When you sit down with us, we are happy to explain in understandable language all your options for establishing revocable living trusts, irrevocable life insurance trusts, special-needs trusts and others.
-We can also discuss joint ownership, payable-on-death designations, power of attorney and other advance directives that may apply to you.
+When you sit down with a wills and trusts lawyer, we’ll be happy to explain all your options for establishing revocable living trusts, irrevocable life insurance trusts, and special needs trusts.
+We can also discuss joint ownership, payable-on-death designations, power of attorney, and other advance directives that may apply to you.

 The first main initiative in achieving a strategic plan for your future begins with understanding the different types of wills and trusts available.
 This is because each serves a specific purpose, and selecting the right option can have a significant impact on your estate and family.
 As such, planning ahead with the right type of will or trust can help ensure that your wishes are followed and that your family is protected.